In this post, you'll learn how to make your own speargun camera mount for GoPro. And I include 8 tips for getting great underwater footage.

 Check out: How to use GoPro underwater (12 Tips)

-8 Tips For Great Underwater Footage
+8 Tips for Great Underwater Footage

 All of these tips are best done the night before your shoot.
 It's easy to be distracted by the excitement of upcoming adventure and forget these basic (but essential) tips.

-- anti-fog inserts inside your waterproof GoPro housing to eliminate lens fog.
+- Use anti-fog inserts inside your waterproof GoPro housing to eliminate lens fog.
 The change in temperature from above to underwater shooting will cause moisture inside your waterproof housing.
 This will create a distracting blurry ring around your footage – that's disappointing!

 - Use something to prevent water drops clinging to the lens of your waterproof GoPro housing.
 When water drops cling to the lens they ruin footage from that point on.
 It's so easy to forget to clear the lens when you come out of the water.
 But if you forget, those pesky water drops will distort your footage.